Why might Qualified Distributions be for me?

 - QCDs reduce your taxable income.
 Normally, funds that are withdrawn from a Traditional IRA count toward your annual income, which will increase your overall tax burden.
 In some cases, this increase may also move you into a higher tax bracket.
 However, QCDs are an exception to this rule--funds go directly from your IRA to your chosen charitable organization without needing to be withdrawn, thereby helping you avoid higher income taxes.

 - QCDs satisfy Required Minimum Distributions.
 Required Minimum Distributions (RMDs) are amounts that you must withdraw annually from your Traditional IRA once you reach a certain age.
-If you will be 72 or older before December 31, 2021 you are required to take out your RMD.
+Starting the year you turn 73, you are required to take out your RMD.
 If you do not withdraw your RMD, you will face a penalty tax of 50% of the required withdrawal amount.
 QCDs can be used to meet this RMD requirement and avoid penalties.

 - QCDs maximize your charitable impact.
 Because QCDs do not need to be recognized as income, charitable organizations receive the full amount of your transfer tax-free.
 It's a win-win situation that both supports you and the causes you care about.